It is 7:42 on a Tuesday night and Mark is staring at his phone behind the bar.

 This isn't optimization.
 It's insurance.

-That is not what this is.
+Most marketing advice for breweries in 2026 reads like optimization.
+Tweak the subject line.
+Try a new caption.
+Test a different influencer.
 The decay in email and social is not something you optimize your way out of.
-The 2024 to 2027 stretch will thin the category by a meaningful number of independents.
-The breweries that come out the other side will be the ones that built an owned, permissioned, lock-screen-native customer relationship while it was still cheap and fast to do.
+The 2024 to 2027 stretch will thin the category by a real number of independents, and the ones who come out the other side will be the ones who built a direct, owned relationship with their regulars while it was still cheap and fast.
 That is not optimization.
-It is insurance against a structural shift most operators are not pricing in yet.
+It is insurance against a shift most operators are not pricing in yet.

 Free: Customer Retention Checklist